aditya-jonn/DataMonitor/Documentation/Modules.md

 ### **Post-hoc and Model-Agnostic Analysis**

 The **OOD Metric Generation Module** provides flexibility by enabling post-hoc, model-agnostic analysis.
-This means the metrics can be applied independently of the specific model or task.
+This means the metrics can be applied independently of the model to measure drift in the data.
 These

 - These metrics can quantify deviations between reference and test distributions without requiring task-specific models.
 - They can help pinpoint out-of-distribution images in datasets or inputs during deployment.